RomaLetodiani/book-notes/Never Split the Difference/Chapter 1.md

 # NEW RULES

-To buy time during negotiations, use the tactic of 'calibrated questions'—queries with no fixed answers that the other side can respond to.
+To buy time during negotiations, use the tactic of 'calibrated questions' — queries with no fixed answers that the other side can respond to.
 These questions give your counterpart the illusion of control, making them believe they have the answers and power.
 Meanwhile, you gain time to devise a strategy to win the negotiation.

 ## THE SMARTEST DUMB GUY IN THE ROOM

-Answering your calibrated questions should demamd deep emotional strengths and tactical phychological insights.
+Answering your calibrated questions should demand deep emotional strength and tactical psychological insight.

 Here are some examples of calibrated questions: